Home » Type » Soups + Stews » Vegan Corn Chowder

 Simmer: Add the corn, potatoes, bay leaves, and vegetable broth, bring to a boil, reduce heat, cover askew, and simmer for 15 minutes (or until potatoes are fork-tender).
 Add the vegan cream or coconut milk 5 minutes before soup is done.
 Remove from heat.

 Puree: Let chowder cool a few minutes and remove the bay leaves.
-Transfer 2 – 3 cups of the soup to a blender and puree.
+Transfer 2 – 3 cups of the soup to a blender and puree (or use an immersion blender right in the pot).
 Add back to the soup, stir well, and season to taste with salt and pepper.
 For a thicker soup, puree up to half.
 Soup will thicken upon standing.

 Serve: Ladle into individual bowls and top with your favorite toppings.